Power and Abuse: The Irish Struggle (Part II)

 Throughout 1920, the IRA was not only physically taking offense to the British in Ireland, but in addition to guerilla tactics and assassinations (particularly in the northern counties) there was also psychological warfare to win the hearts and minds of all Irish for the cause of an independent Ireland.
 Even with attacks on the larger cities and towns, the IRA went on to attack police barracks in the small towns and villages throughout Ireland.
 The purpose of this was to make the British backed police lose their morale and feel defeated and to show the Irish people in these places that an independent Ireland was better for them.
 In other words, they were trying to expose the British and gain support for independence from all of Ireland and not just those in metropolitan areas (The IRA attack On KILMALLOCK Ric BARRACKS 28 May 1920 2020).

-Later in 1920, another tragedy struck Ireland.
+Later in the year 1920, another tragedy struck Ireland.
 Bloody Sunday occurred on November 21, 1920 and was one of the most horrific series of atrocities and an attempt at a show of force by the IRA.
 The IRA started the massacre that day by assassinating 12 British intelligence officers in their homes.
 Following this, the IRA killed two police officers.
 In the afternoon, the British killed 14 Irish civilians followed by two IRA officers.
 In all, the IRA and British were responsible for the deaths of 30 people on that fateful day (Bloody Sunday 1920: New evidence 2013).
 As a result of Bloody Sunday, the British placed Ireland under Martial Law (Malone, n.d.).